AnaSegarra/banking-sys/README.md

 To run this project locally do the following after cloning the project:

 1. Create two databases: `banking_sys` and `banking_sys_test`
-2. Insert your own credentials in the application.properties files, both in /main folder and /test folder
+2. Insert own credentials in the application.properties files, both in /main folder and /test folder
 3. Run `mvn spring-boot:run` to launch the application

 To start with some seed data, a `seeds.sql` file is provided.
 It seeds the database with an admin, a third party user and three account holders, one being younger than 24 years.
-Once the program is running to ensure that database named `banking_sys` exists, seed it doing one of the following options:
+Once the program is running and database named `banking_sys` exists, seed it doing one of the following options:

 - Open the file and execute it from MySQL Workbench
 - Run the command `mysql -u <username> -p -n banking_sys < seeds.sql` , which will prompt for user's password